vimlet/eon/eon-docs/release/tutorial/entries/[1]Tutorial/[3]To-Do List Tutorial.md

 </body>
 ```

-As you can see we have prepared a basic structure for our `To-Do List` and we have included a `scroll` component that will let us scroll through our list, we also have a `text` component so that the user can type any text that will be added to the list when our `button` component is triggered.
+As you can see we have prepared a basic structure for our `To-Do List` including a `scroll` component that will let us scroll through our list, and also a `text` component so that the user can type any text that will be added to the list when our `button` component is triggered.

 As you can see we have prepared a basic structure for our `To-Do List` including the next elements:
-. a `scroll` component to let us scroll through out list
+- a `scroll` component to let us scroll through out list
-. a `text` component where the user will type the new items text
+- a `text` component where the user will type the new items text
-. a `button` component to add the new items to the list
+- a `button` component to add the new items to the list

 If you take a closer look you might find some `attributes` you have never seen before, these are `exclusive` for each type of components and will let us configure the behavior we want for the components, for instance, you can see that in the scroll element we have added two attributes: `thickness` and `fill`; the value of `thickness` will determine the size of the scroll bars, while the value of `fill` will tell the scroll if we want it to fill the size of its parent or it will have its own size.